 Assignments are due in class at the beginning of class on the specified due date and, if submitted after that time will be counted as late.
-The assignment will be reduced by 1 letter grades for each week it is late and no assignments will be accepted more than 2 weeks late and a zero will be recorded for the assignment at that point.

 PROFESSIONAL DISPOSITIONS

 Students are expected to exhibit professional behaviors and dispositions at all times.